Risk Management Approach

 Promoting a Risk Management Culture

 The company focuses on enhancing the capabilities of employees across the organization by providing knowledge and understanding of risk management as part of the employee development plan.
 This includes conducting training on risk management that encompasses risks related to the environment, society, and governance (ESG).
 This training aims to ensure that employees at all levels within the company are aware of, recognize, and understand the various risks facing the organization so they can apply this knowledge in their daily operations.
-In 2024, the company implemented initiatives to promote a risk management culture within the organization as follows:
+In 2025, the company implemented initiatives to promote a risk management culture within the organization as follows:

 - The company integrated risk management as part of its strategic planning, project development, and operational activities to achieve the defined objectives, goals, and strategies.
 It was also a critical component in decision-making for investments in various projects, such as major capital-intensive projects.
+The Risk Management Committee was involved in reviewing and providing feedback on the adequacy of risk assessments and risk management measures, serving as input for the Board of Directors' investment approval decisions.
+The committee systematically monitored project progress to ensure that the company's investment projects were executed according to the established plans and evaluates completed projects to continuously improve project management.

 - The company managed organizational risks by holding meetings of the Risk Management Working Group, which includes senior executives, departmental managers, and operational staff, to monitor organizational risk management.
 Additionally, specific risk indicators and risk appetite were established, along with a Risk Mitigation Plan, which includes setting targets and performance indicators.
 Continuous monitoring and evaluation of the risk level after implementation were conducted to closely identify control measures.
 The outcomes were reported to the Risk Management Committee monthly.

 - The company set performance indicators for the organization and the operational results of senior executives to align with organizational risks or risk indicators, linking them with the performance indicators of the responsible risk management units.
 This ensured effective monitoring and evaluation of control measures and risk management plans in accordance with the organization’s core strategies.
+The responsible departments set performance indicator targets that were aligned with risk indicators.
+For example, regarding the risk of transitioning to a low-carbon society, the company set a target to reduce greenhouse gas emissions from the 2021 baseline and aimed for carbon neutrality by 2030.
+Accordingly, it undertook improvements and modifications in processes and equipment, as well as implemented technologies to enhance production efficiency and energy use, thereby reducing greenhouse gas emissions from its production processes and decreasing reliance on fossil energy by increasing the use of renewable energy from solar and biomass sources, among others.